 At least four of the Cherokees remain behind dead, while an unknown number of casualties were taken away to prevent scalping by the militia.
 Fairies says one of the warriors “was afterward discovered to be a woman, painted and armed like a warrior.”

 After the Battle

-- Ten days later, on Sunday the 29th, Rutherford’s army passed this way from the gap downhill as they headed home.
+Ten days later, on Sunday the 29th, the North Carolinians pass this way from the gap downhill as they head home.
 Lt.
 William Lenoir reported, “we marched by ware (sic) the South army fought the Battle saw the Dead Indians lying…” The militia dead were “buried in the swamps and a pole causeway made, over which we marched.”

 - Beadle, Michael, ‘Rutherford Trace: Local Historians Examine the Legacy of a Shock-and-Awe Revolutionary War Campaign against the Cherokee’, Smoky Mountain News, 2006 <https://www.smokymountainnews.com/archives/item/13169-rutherford-trace-local-historians-examine-the-legacy-of-a-shock-and-awe-revolutionary-war-campaign-against-the-cherokee> [accessed 5 April 2020]